Chart Color Schemes

 Swansea has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Ten projects identified by AreaSearch are expected to impact the area significantly.
-Key initiatives include the Swansea Channel Permanent Dredging Solution, 42-44 Lake Road Residential Development, Swansea Channel Dredging and Sand Transfer System, and Swansea Seawall Stabilisation.
-Relevant projects are listed below.
+Ten projects identified by AreaSearch are likely to impact the area, significantly influencing its performance.
+Key projects include Swansea Channel Permanent Dredging Solution, 42-44 Lake Road Residential Development, Swansea Channel Dredging and Sand Transfer System, and Swansea Seawall Stabilisation.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.